-Savings plan provide some flexibility by allowing me to choose when and for how long I would like to receive monthly cash payouts.
+Savings plan, such as Gro Retire Flex, provide some flexibility by allowing me to choose when and for how long I would like to receive monthly cash payouts.
 Many will also offer coverage for terminal illness and death which supplements my existing insurance coverage.

 Ensuring the best care

 There may come a time when I won't be able to take care of my affairs so efficiently, be it through disability or general age-related issues.
 It's good to be prepared for such circumstances, so that someone will be able to do specific tasks for me, such as buying or selling property and accessing bank safe deposit boxes.
 This is why everyone should create a Power of Attorney (POA), an instrument whereby someone appoints another person to act on their behalf.
 The creator of the POA is called the donor and the person appointed to act on the donor's behalf is called the donee.
 A lawyer is needed in order to create a POA.

 You can create a general POA that gives the donee the power to act on your behalf in all circumstances or a specific POA which only gives them authority in specific matters.
 There's also a Lasting Power of Attorney (LPA), which allows anyone aged 21 or older to plan how their affairs will be managed should they lose their mental capacity.
 The donee is given the authority to make decisions about the donor's personal welfare as well as property or financial matters.

 Looking after my assets